Bichon Frise

 Yes, they're quite intelligent and eager to please, which makes training relatively straightforward.
 They quickly pick up basic commands and love learning new tricks, though housebreaking can sometimes take extra patience.

-Expect to pay over $1,000 from reputable breeders, though prices vary depending on the breeder, bloodline, and location.
-You might also find Bichons available through breed-specific rescues for adoption.
+From a reputable, ANKC-registered breeder in Australia, expect to pay between $3,500 and $5,000 AUD.
+Prices vary depending on the breeder, bloodline, and location.
+You might also find Bichons available through breed-specific rescues for a lower adoption fee.

 They adapt well to most Australian conditions.
 Their fluffy coat provides some insulation, but they'll need sun protection during hot Perth or Darwin summers and might appreciate a coat during cooler Melbourne or Canberra winters.